Mapping the use of Music in Contemporary Places of Detention

 This research and public-engagement project examined popular music materiality.
 It culminated in a curated public exhibition of music memorabilia at the Open Eye Gallery (Liverpool).
 I also produced a short film documenting the project, called Music, Photographs and Stories from the Archives (2016).

 Investigators: Sara Cohen (PI), Áine Mangaoang (RF), with Mike Jones and Les Roberts

 Funding: Arts and Humanities Research Council Cultural Engagement Fund; Knowledge Exchange & Impact Award, Business Gateway, University of Liverpool

-This research suggests a range of perspectives and discourses for understanding the relationships between pop music and politics through a case study of the disco-opera Here Lies Love (2013), based on the life of former First Lady of the Philippines, Imelda Marcos.
+This research suggests a range of perspectives and discourses for understanding the relationships between pop music and politics, through a case study of Here Lies Love (2013) -- a disco-opera based on the life of former First Lady of the Philippines, Imelda Marcos.
 Despite composer David Byrne’s claims of separating art from politics in Here Lies Love, my analysis demonstrates how the music is, through its various multimodal forms, fraught with overt socio-cultural and political significance, that can be read as an escalating revisionist, apologist text that operates in defense of Imelda.
-Initial findings from this on-going study are published in the Routledge Companion to Popular Music Analysis: Expanding Approaches, David Brackett, Kenneth Smith, & Ciro Scotto (eds.), Routledge (forthcoming, 2017).
+An essay from this on-going project appears in the Routledge Companion to Popular Music Analysis: Expanding Approaches, David Brackett, Kenneth Smith, & Ciro Scotto (eds.), Routledge (forthcoming).

 Investigator: Áine Mangaoang